eye-division/jeniross/_gallery/archive.md

 title: Archive
 description_markdown: >-
-  This page shows the development of the designs and the processes involved in the making of the New College Tapestries.
+  This page shows the development of the designs and the processes involved in the making of the New College Tapestries, hand gun-tufted rugs and carpets and other earlier work.
 homepage_description_markdown:
 frontpage: false
 gallery_date: 2016-05-01 00:00:00